primasio/daap/docs/protocol.md

 which returns：

 1. Whether B is authorized by A;
-2. The information of organization  A;
+2. The information of organization A.
-3. The information of  organization B.

 ## Smart Contracts